geethikavivek21/Music-information-Retrieval/song translated/README.md

 ---

-### Step 3: You created and activated a Conda environment
+### Step 3: Created and activated a Conda environment

-You attempted this but had some environment issues:

 ```bash
 conda create -n whisper_env python=3.9 -y
 conda activate whisper_env
 ```

-> At some point, you were inside `(whisper_env)` — although later the environment seemed broken.

 ---

-### 📂 Step 4: You ran Whisper from your Downloads directory
+### 📂 Step 4: Run  Whisper from your Downloads directory

 You navigated to the folder: